bourquejulien/devops-cs2024-team-exemple/README-EN.md

 ```

 You must be able to access the information returned by this request by making a request to your own service at the path ``/jungle-status``.
 The request must show a convivial interface including:
-- A html table
+- An HTML table
-- A counter indicating the number of ``status`` containing the word "✅ OK"
+- A counter indicating the number of ``status`` containing "✅ OK"
 - The CS logo located at ``assets/logo.svg``, return by a request to your server
 - A button to allow a page reload